Linos1391/Linos1391/README.md

 - Hi, the name is Linos and I am a Vietnamese programmer (currently live in the USA).
 - I love AI, especially Text generation and Computer vision.
 Hope that I can build an app for them later.
 - My favorite language is Python, used to learn C++ but it got rusty by time.

-# My project:
-- [ChessAI](https://github.com/Linos1391/ChessAI) (This is a sub-window GUI for Stockfish.
-Currently in development.)